ceph/ceph/doc/mgr/smb.rst

 placement
     Optional.
 A Ceph Orchestration :ref:`placement specifier
     <orchestrator-cli-placement-spec>`.
 Defaults to one host if not provided
-custom_smb_global_options
+clustering
+    Optional.
+Control if a cluster abstraction actually uses Samba's clustering mechanism.
+The value may be one of ``default``, ``always``, or ``never``.
+    A ``default`` value indicates that clustering should be enabled if the placement count value is any value other than 1.
+A value of ``always`` enables clustering regardless of the placement count.
+A value of ``never`` disables clustering regardless of the placement count.
+If unspecified, ``default`` is assumed. custom_smb_global_options
     Optional mapping.
 Specify key-value pairs that will be directly added to the global ``smb.conf`` options (or equivalent) of a Samba server.
 Do